 I’m a normal straight guy and fashion doesn’t change my view on someone at all if I’m attracted to someone or like someone I’ll talk to them anyway, if they’re wacky and out there or dress really plain.
 It would be a bit snobby to not talk to someone because of how they dress unless they’ve got serious problems of course.posted almost 4 years ago

 I wish my man understood my passion for fashion!
 He just doesn’t get it. * sigh * :pposted almost 4 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When BravoCoconut reaches 200 Chic Points, she will be in the Style Council!

 If your boyfriend doesn’t want to stay with you based on what you wear, then that is not a boyfriend worth having.

 Dress the way you love because if you dress to attract a mate then you won’t attract someone who appreciates you for you.
 Not only that, but you won’t be happy if you don’t dress the way you want.
 My boyfriend hates fashion but after I started blogging he started to become interested in it.
-This is an example of a man who loves his woman for who she is.posted over 2 years ago
+This is an example of a man who loves his woman for who she is.posted almost 3 years ago

 This is brilliant!